gerryhjs/gerry-themes-issue-tracker/README.md

 Collecting New theme ideas for Gerry Themes Pro: https://github.com/gerryhjs/gerry-themes-issue-tracker/issues/7

-# Gerry Themes Plugin Issue Tracker
+# About Gerry Themes Plugin

-If you have any problem about Gerry Themes or Gerry Themes Pro, please commit issue here.
-Thanks.

 I am using Gerry Themes Pro in my daily development, and I'll Continuously improve the themes.